 If your foundation is silicone-based, it will (usually) contain ingredients ending in -cone, -methicone and -siloxane as the second or third ingredient.
 The first ingredient will most likely be water, but that doesn’t mean the foundation is water-based.
 Two examples of silicone-based foundations are the cult-fave Maybelline Fit Me Matte & Poreless Foundation and the Giorgio Armani Luminous Silk Foundation.
 These foundations are great for mattifying and controlling shine — it’s like having a primer built into your foundation.

 In the case of oil-based foundations — which are pretty hard to come by these days — oil will be listed as the second or third ingredient.
 Even though they’re rare, they’re often loved by those with dry skin types.
-If you find that you have ultra-dry skin, opt for a moisturizing formula with oils and nourishing ingredients like hyaluronic acid.
-We recommend IT Cosmetics Your Skin But Better CC Cream, a full coverage formula that contains hydrolyzed collagen, hyaluronic acid and vitamins to nourish the skin.
+If you find that you have ultra-dry skin, opt for a moisturizing foundation formula with oils and nourishing ingredients like hyaluronic acid.
+We recommend IT Cosmetics Your Skin But Better CC Cream, a full-coverage formula that contains hydrolyzed collagen, hyaluronic acid and vitamins to nourish the skin.